FM-Ahmed/Collection/README.md

 # Math
 ## Contents of repository
-### check_prime.py
+### functions.py
-Function that checks if some arbitrary input n is a prime number or not.
+Includes two functions.
+First function check_prime checks if some arbitrary input n is a prime number or not.
 My take on this for fun, and likely not the most efficient.
+Second function number_of_primes uses the first function to check how many primes there are between 1 and n.

 ### Example1.py
-Brief example of how the function check_prime.py works.
+Brief example of how the functions work.